Pediatric Guillain-Barré syndrome (GBS)

 • Vision and eye problems

-How is Pediatric Guillain-Barré Syndrome diagnosed?
+How is pediatric Guillain-Barré syndrome (GBS) diagnosed?

 The pediatric neurologists at our GBS Center of Excellence are among the most experienced GBS specialists in Texas and the surrounding region.
 Our doctors use their expertise to evaluate your child’s symptoms and diagnose their condition.
 If needed, we perform neurological examinations.
-These tests may include MRIs or diagnostic tests like lumbar punctures (spinal taps) to look for signs of inflammation caused by the disease.

 Up to 5% to 10% of children with GBS develop long-term muscle weakness or paralysis.
 Because it’s impossible to predict who will develop these chronic problems, we perform certain diagnostic tests on all children at the time of diagnosis.
 These tests show if there’s a problem with communication between the peripheral nerves and muscles.
 We’re among a select few centers in the country that takes this extra step for all children with GBS.

 The information from these diagnostic tests is critical to helping our doctors plan effective treatments and monitor a child’s recovery.
-The tests include:

-• Electromyography (EMG).
-This test tells us how well muscles respond to the nerve signals that control them.
+• Electromyography (EMG) - This test tells us how well muscles respond to the nerve signals that control them.

-• Nerve conduction studies.
-This test shows us how fast electrical impulses travel through peripheral nerves to reach muscles in the limbs.
+• Nerve conduction studies - This test shows us how fast electrical impulses travel through peripheral nerves to reach muscles in the limbs.

-What causes Pediatric Guillain-Barré Syndrome?
+What causes pediatric Guillain-Barré syndrome (GBS)?

 GBS is an autoimmune disease, which means something causes the immune system to turn against itself.
 With GBS, the immune system attacks and damages the peripheral nerves.
 In half of all cases, GBS symptoms appear a few weeks after a child recovers from a respiratory illness like a cold or a gastrointestinal virus (stomach bug).
 Some children get GBS while recovering from a surgical procedure.